DirgeWuff/HelloBox2D/README.md

 Incredibly lazy Box2D implementation using Raylib, created for the sole purpose of teaching myself the Box2D library basics.
 May be useful to someone else who's learning :3

+Currently missing a proper destructor for classes Box and Platform